Debra Furr-Holden

-C. Debra M. Furr-Holden (born June 28, 1974) is an American epidemiologist.
-She is the Dean of New York University’s School of Global Public Health.
+C. Debra M. Furr-Holden (born June 28, 1974) is a Professor of Epidemiology at New York University’s School of Global Public Health.
+She served as the school's Dean from July 1, 2022, to June 30, 2024.

 Early life and education

 Born in Washington D.C. and raised in Seat Pleasant, Maryland and later in Flint, Michigan, Furr-Holden attended Flint Northern High School and graduated from Potomac High School in Oxon Hill, Maryland before enrolling at Johns Hopkins University (JHU) for her Bachelor of Arts degree and PhD.
 While attending freshman orientation at JHU, she encountered an "urban jungle," of liquor stores and drug needles.
 This inspired her to begin analyzing the environmental factors leading to poverty and substance abuse.

 Career

 Upon receiving her PhD, Furr-Holden accepted an assistant professor position at Morgan State University where she stayed for one year.
 She subsequently left the school to obtain an Associate Research Scientist position at the Pacific Institute for Research and Evaluation.
 During her tenure at the Pacific Institute for Research and Evaluation, Furr-Holden established the Drug Investigations, Violence, and Environmental Studies Laboratory (DIVE) in 2005.
 The aim of the laboratory was to canvass Baltimore to gain insight on the character of the neighbourhood such as their relations to drugs and liquor.
 This project earned Furr-Holden one of the 56 Presidential Early Career Award for Scientists and Engineers in 2006.